Street lights

 Timescales for repair

-We aim to fix street lights within 28 working days.
-If it can’t be fixed on the first visit, we may need to order extra parts and the repair will be planned as soon as possible.
+We aim to attend, investigate and where possible rectify the fault within 28 working days.
+If the fault can’t be fixed on the first visit, we may need to order replacements and the repair may take longer than 28 working days.

 If there is a problem with the electricity supply, we will need to inform the electricity supplier and could take more time to fix the light.